mirochaj/ares/doc/example_bh_pop.rst

 Class methods always return values in cgs units, and when applicable, volume densities are assumed to be in comoving units (in the comments above, ccm stands for co-moving centimeters).

-To convert to more recognizable units, use conversion factors from ``rt1d``:
+To convert to more recognizable units, use conversion factors from ``ares``:

 ::